How to Create a Content Marketing Strategy (and Get the Maximum ROI)?

 The next step is the act of producing actual content.
 Written content supported by videos, images, and other graphics is what content writing is all about today.

-Here are a few best practices before we build a strategy:
+Here are a few best practices before we build a content marketing strategy:

 - Ensure that content follows brand guidelines and brand values and meets the marketing objectives.